Tishya283/React/README.md

 # React
-Creating responsive web pages using react.dev
+Learning and Creating responsive web pages using react.dev